 Our general assembly (the "General Assembly") acts as the highest expression of our corporate purpose.
 It is made up of 500 delegates, comprising 250 employee cooperative members and 250 consumer cooperative members.
-Each member is appointed for a period of three years, with possibility of re-election in ordinary call.
-In 2023, half of the members were re-elected.
+Each member is appointed for a period of three years, with possibility of reelection in ordinary call.
+In 2025, all the members have been re-elected.
 There are no limits for the number of terms a delegate may serve on the General Assembly.
 The primary responsibilities of the General Assembly include approving our annual accounts, presenting and distributing our financial earnings, establishing the general policies for the cooperative and electing and overseeing the Governing Council.